Cameronsplaze/AWS-ContainerManager/README-v2.md

 ### (cdk) Synth / Deploy / Destroy

 These are the core commands of cdk.
 Both deploy and destroy are broken into two for the base and leaf stacks.
-So in total, you have: `cdk-synth`, `cdk-deploy-base`, `cdk-deploy-leaf`, `cdk-destroy-base`, `cdk-destory-leaf`.
+So in total, you have: `cdk-synth`, `cdk-deploy-base`, `cdk-deploy-leaf`, `cdk-destroy-base`, `cdk-destroy-leaf`.

 **With the exception of** the `*-base` commands, the other three commands have three parameters for customization: